 This in an introductory level 1 day program.
 This course aims to provide participants with an overview of the definition, cause, clinical features, diagnostic tests and medical and nursing management of patients experiencing common oncologic emergencies, for example superior vena cava syndrome, spinal cord compression and septic shock.

 RN/EN/ALLIED HEALTH ($198)

-Tuesday, February 16 (Remote delivery) Thursday, 22 April
+Tuesday, February 16 (Remote delivery) - SOLD OUT Thursday, 22 April - SOLD OUT

 This in an introductory level 1 day program.
 This course provides participants with the underlying principles and theory of safe practice related to administration and management of cytotoxic drugs including side effect management and patient education.